captainzero93/security_harden_linux/README.md

 # FORTRESS.SH :: Debian Linux Defence Configuration

 **One-command security hardening that implements many enterprise-grade protections (DISA STIG + CIS) while allowing the user to decide the level of protection / use trade-off.
-This enables casual use and more strict.**
+This enables casual use and more strict enforcement.**

 **Version 4.2** - Critical Fixes for Module(s) Execution - Tested WORKING on Debian 13